.NET 3.0+Simple Speech Synthesis

 Text to Speech

 The simplest method for outputting speech is to use text to speech conversion.
 This allows a string containing the words to be spoken to be passed to a method of the SpeechSynthesizer class.
-The string is parsed and converted to a series of phonemes; each a small unit of sound.
-By playing the phonemes in quick succession, a human voice is approximated.
+The string is parsed and converted to a series of phonemes, each a small unit of sound.
+By playing the phonemes in quick succession, a human voice is simulated.

 Plain Text to Speech

-The first method that we will use to output speech is named, "Speak".
-This method can be used with a single string parameter containing the text to be spoken.
-The sound is played synchronously so the commands following the call are not executed until the speech is completed.
-You can see this by executing the following code in a console application.
-You should notice that the text, "Finished", does not appear until after the audio ceases.
+The first method that we will use to output speech is Speak.
+This can be used with a single string parameter containing the text to be spoken.
+The sound is played synchronously so commands following the call are not executed until the speech is completed.
+To demonstrate, execute the following code in a console application.
+You should notice that the text, "Finished", does not appear until the audio ceases.

 var synth = new SpeechSynthesizer();